toystars/react-native-multiple-select/README.md

 - When using the `single` prop, `selectedItems` should still be passed in as an array of selected items keys.
 Also, when an item is selected in the single mode, the selected item is returned as an array of string.

 - The `items` props must be passed as an array of objects with a compulsory `name` key present in each object as the name key is used to display the items in the options component.

+- filterMethod partial example: searchTerm = "University of New" will return "University of New York", "University of New Orleans", "The University of New York" as well as "University of Columbia" and "New England Tech" due to partial matches.

+- filterMethod full example: searchTerm = "University of New" will return" University of New York", "University of New Orleans", "The University of New York" because all three contain the substring "University of New"

 ### Removing all selected items